jefferyharrell/Captioner-infra/SPEC.md

     - `get_photo`: Retrieve a specific photo (by ID or hash).
 - The storage backend is pluggable.
 Supported implementations:
     - **Dropbox** (default): Uses Dropbox HTTP API for photo storage/retrieval.
+        - Authenticates via OAuth 2.0: requires `DROPBOX_APP_KEY`, `DROPBOX_APP_SECRET`, and `DROPBOX_REFRESH_TOKEN`.
+        - Backend dynamically obtains short-lived access tokens using the refresh token and app credentials.
+        - Static `DROPBOX_TOKEN` is no longer used at runtime (may be present for legacy/manual testing only).
+        - Access tokens are stored in memory only and never written to disk.
     - **Filesystem**: Reads photos from a local directory.
     - **Amazon S3**: Uses S3 HTTP API for photo storage/retrieval.
 - The abstraction allows for easy switching or extension to new storage providers in the future.